CUNY-CL/yoyodyne/README.md

     The user may wish to specify the number of attention heads (with `--source_attention_heads`; default: `4`).

-The user can override the default encoder architectures.
-One can override the source encoder using the `--source_encoder_arch` flag:
+The `--arch` flag specifies the decoder type; the user can override default encoder types using the `--source_encoder_arch` flag and, when features are present, the `--features_encoder_arch` flag.
+Valid values are:

--   `feature_invariant_transformer`: This is a variant of the transformer encoder used with features; it concatenates source and features and uses a learned embedding to distinguish between source and features symbols.
+-   `feature_invariant_transformer`: a variant of the transformer encoder used with features; it concatenates source and features and uses a learned embedding to distinguish between source and features symbols.
--   `linear`: This is a linear encoder.
+-   `linear`: a linear encoder.
--   `lstm`: This is a LSTM encoder.
+-   `gru`: a GRU encoder.
--   `transformer`: This is a transformer encoder.
+-   `lstm`: a LSTM encoder.

-When using features, the user can also specify a non-default features encoder using the `--features_encoder_arch` flag (`linear`, `lstm`, `transformer`).
+-   `transformer`: a transformer encoder.

 For all models, the user may also wish to specify: